How to Upgrade a Laptop Processor – is It Possible in 2025?

 Step 9: Apply Thermal Paste and Reassemble

-You have to prepare the heatsink anew – remove all old thermal paste (silver-gray gunk) with 99% isopropyl alcohol and a lint-free rag, if you have purchased an old CPU then make it clean as well.
+You have to prepare the heatsink anew—remove all old thermal paste (silver-gray gunk) with 99% isopropyl alcohol and a lint-free rag.
+If you have purchased an old CPU, make it clean as well.

-After drying out, apply a thin layer of thermal paste to the top of the CPU, and spread it evenly with a plastic card.
+After drying, apply a thin layer of thermal paste to the top of the CPU and spread it evenly with a plastic card.
 Put the heat sink and reassemble the laptop.

-After booting up, enter the BIOS and check the laptop can see the CPU correctly.
+After booting, enter the BIOS and verify that the laptop can recognize the CPU correctly.

 Finally, launch Windows and enjoy the higher performance of your new processor.